Nozbe/WatermelonDB/docs/Schema.md

 However, if you rarely query all comments by its author, indexing `author_id` is probably not worth it.

 In general, most `_id` fields are indexed.
-Sometimes, `bool` fields are worth indexing if you often use it for queries.
+Sometimes, `boolean` fields are worth indexing if you often use it for queries.
 However, you should almost never index date (`_at`) columns or `string` columns.

 * * *